How does an eruption of the Geysir Andernach work?

 Phase 5 to 8

-Shortly after the well is full, the geyser eruption phase begins: theCO2 cannot dissolve any further in the water, saturation is reached.
+A short time after the well is full, the geyser eruption phase begins: theCO2 can no longer dissolve in the water, saturation has been reached.
 Gas bubbles form and rise in the well.
-As they rise, the speed and volume of the bubbles increase.
+The speed and volume of the bubbles increase as they rise.
 TheCO2 bubbles need space and displace water to the surface.
 The well overflows.
-As a result, the pressure of the water or the gas-water column in the well decreases.
+As a result, the pressure of the water or gas-water column in the well decreases.
 Gas that was previously dissolved in the water is released and displaces more water to the earth's surface.
 A domino effect sets in.
-The geyser fountain gets higher and higher.

 Phase 9

-The main phase of the geyser eruption is reached when more and more gas is released from the water and the gas bubbles join together to form larger and larger bubbles on their way up.
+The main phase of the geyser eruption is reached when more and more gas is released from the water and the gas bubbles coalesce into ever larger bubbles on their way upwards.
 The small diameter of the well pipe of only 15 cm causes the bubbles to expand primarily vertically.
-This creates 10 to 15 m long so-called piston bubbles.
-These tear and pull a total of about 8,000 litres of water upwards and hurl it pulsatingly out of the geyser well up to a height of 60 metres.
+This results in 10 to 15 m long so-called piston bubbles.
+These tear and pull a total of approx. 8,000 liters of water upwards and hurl it out of the geyser fountain in a pulsating manner.
+The geyser fountain gets higher and higher, up to a height of 60 meters.
 Gradually the fountain empties, the fountain becomes smaller and smaller and finally disappears completely.
-The entire geyser eruption takes about 15 minutes.
+The entire geyser eruption lasts about 15 minutes.

 Phase 10